littlenag/dotty/EXPANDED_METAPROGRAMMING.md

 Expanded Metaprogramming
 ========================

+make symmetric so macros work with both import and export

+disallow at top-level, only allow in template bodies

+make full splice syntax optional, eg

+import $someMacro(..)._

+instead of

+import ${someMacro(..)}._

+concise syntax works better with selectors anyway

 ## Overview

 Scala 3 introduces a new macro system that replaces the experimental Scala 2 system with one that